kevinushey/blog/_posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.md

 Studio](https://www.oracle.com/tools/developerstudio/index.html), or more
 recently, Oracle Developer Studio) are __very__ picky when it comes to C++ code that should respect the C++98 standard.
-This implies none of the goodies that are available with the C99 standard, nor some of the more 'minor features of the C++11 standard.
-Notably, `gcc` and `clang` often make these features available when compiling with `-std=c++98`, or otherwise make them available if the `-std` flag is not explicitly specified, so it's very easily to 'accidentally' fail to adhere to the C++98 standard.
+This implies none of the goodies that are available with the C99 standard, nor some of the more 'minor' features of the C++11 standard.
+Notably, `gcc` and `clang` often make these features available when compiling with `-std=c++98`, or otherwise make them available if the `-std` flag is not explicitly specified, so it's very easily to accidentally fail to adhere to the C++98 standard, without really knowing it.

-The CRAN Solaris build machines use the Oracle Studio compilers, alongside the `stlport4` C++ standard library.
+The CRAN Solaris build machines use the Oracle Studio compilers, alongside their `stlport4` C++ standard library.
 Together, these adopt a very strict interpretation of the C++98 standard.
 While `gcc` and `clang` often take a "I know what you mean" approach to compiling your code, the Solaris compilers take a more "This is what the standard says" approach.